Skip to Content

 Government agencies have asbestos regulations to help protect these professionals, other workers and the public from exposure.

-The Environmental Protection Agency (EPA) suggests caution when cleaning air ducts.
+The EPA suggests caution when cleaning air ducts.
 Asbestos in air ducts can happen when duct connections use contaminated components.
 Before cleaning, the EPA recommends having a professional inspection of the HVAC system for asbestos-containing materials.
 If testing finds asbestos, an abatement team can resolve the contamination.